Turfco

 Mow regularly

-Mowing is an important part in ensuring that your lawn stays on the path to recovery.
+Mowing is an important part of ensuring that your lawn stays on the path to recovery.
 Regularly mowing your lawn will encourage lateral growth further thickening the profile of your lawn.
-A thicker lawn will also be a lot better at restricting weeds growth and will be more resilient to disease related issues.
-If you mow regularly at your normal mowing height, you should also avoid removing more than one third of the leaf blade off in one pass.
+A thicker lawn will also be a lot better at restricting weed growth and will be more resilient to disease-related issues.
+If you mow regularly at your normal mowing height, you should also avoid removing more than one-third of the leaf blade in one pass.

 HOW TO avoid a patchy lawn